-The support we have received We would like to express our heartfelt thanks for the great support and encouragement in following the Great East Japan Earthquake and Tsunami from people all over the world.
+express our heartfelt thanks for the great support and encouragement i at East Japan Earthquake and Tsunami from people all over the world.

-Furusato Iwate Aid Donation ("benefit-your-locality" tax scheme) 1.1 billion yen (As of the end of February 2019)

-We are utilizing these funds to realize programs in Iwate including the Sanriku Coast Promotion, establishing a base for bringing more tourists using the opportunity of the 2019 Rugby World Cup, and the International Linear Collider.
+tax scheme) 1.1 billion yen (As of the end of February 2019) oast Promotion, establishing a base for bringing more tourists using the secure employment, and restore industry.